 The Santa Barbara County Air Pollution Control District maintains an air pollution emission inventory for the County.
-The air pollutants tracked by this inventory are known as criteria pollutants, which are pollutants with state and federal ambient air quality standards that were developed using health-based criteria.
-Criteria pollutants include: reactive organic compounds (ROC), nitrogen oxides (NOx), carbon monoxide (CO), sulfur oxides (SOx), and particular matter (PM10 and PM2.5).
-The emission inventory is compiled through a collaborative effort by the District and the California Air Resources Board (CARB) and is broken down into specified source categories:
+The air pollutants tracked by this inventory are known as criteria pollutants, which are pollutants with state and federal ambient air quality standards that were developed using health-based research and studies.
+Criteria pollutants include: reactive organic compounds (ROC), nitrogen oxides (NOx), carbon monoxide (CO), sulfur oxides (SOx), and particulate matter (PM10 and PM2.5).
+The emission inventory is compiled through a collaborative effort by the District and the California Air Resources Board (CARB), and is broken down into specified source categories:

 Stationary sources that are subject to District permitting requirements and can typically be pinpointed on a map.
-These sources can range in size from an individual generator to larger facilities such as a wastewater treatment plant or an oil & gas processing facility.
-Emissions from stationary sources are estimated by the District.
+These sources can range in size from a large landfill or an oil & gas processing facility to a small autobody shop or gas station.
+Emissions from stationary sources are estimated by the District based on the annual reported information (throughput) from the stationary sources.

 Area sources are typically small, geographically dispersed processes that generally are not subject to District permitting requirements.
 For example, natural gas combustion in homes is considered an area source, and emissions from area sources are estimated jointly by the District and CARB.

 Oxides of nitrogen (NOx) consists mainly of nitric oxide (NO) and nitrogen dioxide (NO2), and they contribute to the formation of ground-level ozone.
-Common sources of these compounds include any equipment that combusts fuels, such as emergency generators, processing facilities, and mobile sources (cars, trucks, buses, ships, and off-road equipment).
+NOx is generated through the combustion of fuels from equipment like emergency generators, gas turbines, and mobile sources (cars, trucks, buses, ships, and off-road equipment).

 Additional Emissions Inventory Resources